 All Simmons University Police and Public Safety professionals are trained to observe and report incidents that occur on campus.
-When an emergency call is received by the dispatcher, a police officer is dispatched immediately to the location of the incident to render aid and assistance, take a report, and conduct a preliminary investigation, if necessary.
+When an emergency call is received by the dispatcher, a police officer is dispatched

 In response to a reported emergency, Simmons Police and Public Safety will respond and summon the appropriate resources to assist in the response to the incident.
 Simmons Police and Public Safety investigators will investigate a report when it is deemed appropriate.